 Although I liked working with my hands, I decided to go to college for finance to pursue my interests in numbers and investing.
 While most of my friends in college spent their free time partying, I scheduled my nights and weekends around watching New Yankee Workshop and Hometime on PBS.
 Although I didn't actually do any woodworking while in college, I always had an itch to build something.

 I graduated in 2000 and began working in the financial services industry.
 About a year out of school, I moved in with my then girlfriend (now wife).
-I asked for, and got, a drill and a jigsaw that Christmas.
+I got a drill and a jigsaw that Christmas.
 Shortly after that, I used some scrap MDF to build a birdhouse.
 I did so in the kitchen of the apartment we were renting.
-It made a huge dusty mess throughout the apartment, and I quickly realized MDF is a horrible choice of material to try to screw together.
-But after that one project, I was hooked and wanted to build more stuff.
+It made a huge dusty mess throughout the apartment and I quickly realized MDF is a horrible choice of material to try to screw together.
+But after that one project, I was hooked and wanted to build more.
 I then bought some other hand tools and borrowed my father's miter saw and built a basic blanket chest.
-Again, I used our kitchen as our workshop.
+Again, I used our kitchen as my workshop.
 The mess was even bigger that time, but so was the feeling of pride and satisfaction for having built something larger, more complex and more functional.

-I still continue to work in financial services, and my job and commute unfortunately don't leave me a lot of free time.
-But I find any reason I can to build something whenever I get the chance.
+I still continue to work in financial services, but I find any reason I can to build something whenever I get the chance.
 To me, there aren't many things as fulfilling and satisfying as seeing a woodworking idea go from just a thought in my head to a finished project.

-Aside from woodworking, I'm also passionate about personal finance and financial planning.
-Additionally, I occasionally teach finance courses as an adjunct lecturer for the MBA program of Rutgers University.
-I'm also an avid cyclist and am a proud "prop dad" for my two daughters' dance school, the Jill Justin Dance Alliance.
+Aside from woodworking, I'm also passionate about personal finance and financial planning - I own my own retirement planning and investment management firm, aptly named Tenon Financial.
+Additionally, I teach finance courses as an adjunct lecturer for Rutgers University.
+I'm also an avid cyclist and am a proud "prop dad" for my daughters' dance school.